nigelhorne/ged2site/README.md

 ## See Also

-* [gedcom](https://github.com/nigelhorne/gedcom) - a general purpose utility for Gedcom files
+* [gedcom](https://github.com/nigelhorne/gedcom) - a general-purpose utility for Gedcom files
 * [gedcmp](https://github.com/nigelhorne/gedcmp) - compare two Gedcoms
 * [The Perl-GEDCOM Mailing List](https://www.miskatonic.org/pg/) - dead mailing list, you can check the archives